 How to Put on Suspenders

 - Never put your suspenders on after your pants.
 Instead, fasten them to the back first but not the front.
-Generally, you want to line the back up with your pants’ center seam.
+Generally, you want to line up the back with your pants’ center seam.

 - Then, put on your pants as you normally would, before moving the suspenders to the front of your torso.